flaviocopes/vuehandbook/21-bonus-vue-router/index.md

 I'm using a Vue Single File Component in this example.

-In the template I use a `nav` tag that contains 3 `router-link` components, which have a label (Home/Login/About) and a URL assigned through the `to` attribute.
+In the template I use a `nav` tag that has 3 `router-link` components, which have a label (Home/Login/About) and a URL assigned through the `to` attribute.

 The `router-view` component is where the Vue Router will put the content that matches the current URL.